-Head Teacher: Mrs Catherine Kelly catherine.kelly@det.nsw.edu.au
+Head Teacher: Mr Matthew Rivas matthew.rivas@det.nsw.edu.au

-Mathematics Standard Mathematics Advanced Mathematics Extension 1 Numeracy

-HSC Courses only
+Mathematics Standard Mathematics Advanced Mathematics Extension 1 Numeracy HSC Courses only

 Mathematics Extension 2

 Overview of Stage 6 Mathematics Courses

 Mathematics is an interconnected subject that involves understanding and reasoning about concepts and the relationships between those concepts.
 It provides a framework for thinking and a means of communication that is powerful, logical, concise and precise.